GPRACF Frequently Asked Questions

 - Where are animal adoptions currently taking place?

-With the closure of the Grande Prairie and District SPCA, what changes are occurring to ensure continued animal care in the Grande Prairie area?
+With the permanent closure of the Grande Prairie and District SPCA, what changes are occurring to ensure continued safe and humane animal care in the Grande Prairie area?

 The animal care plan is being delivered by staff from the Grande Prairie Regional Animal Pound from the existing building and garage at 12220-104 Avenue in the Brochu Industrial Park.